 - GRE or the Miller Analogies Test (M.A.T.)
 Please note: we can ONLY consider the M.A.T. scores for Ph.D. applicants if GRE scores are also received.

 - Writing sample of no more than 20 pages

 Email your writing sample to the department and include your name, desired area of emphasis for the Ph.D. program (i.e. English Education, LCL, or World Language Education and TESOL), and the words “writing sample” in the subject line.

 Please indicate in your statement of purpose which area of emphasis below you intend to pursue for the Ph.D. program (i.e. English Education, LCL, or World Language Education and TESOL).

 Start A Graduate School Application

 In addition to the written application, this emphasis requires either a face-to-face or web-based interview.
-For the 2022/2023 school year, interviews will be conducted on Friday, November 11, 2022.
+For the 2022/2023 school year, interviews will be conducted in mid-January 2023.